labsyspharm/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .output}

-Second, we can actually change our location to a different directory, so
+    -   Second, we can actually change our location to a different directory

-we are no longer located in
-our home directory.
+## Changing Directories

-The command to change locations is `cd` followed by a
+-   The command to change locations is `cd` followed by a
-directory name to change our working directory.
+    directory name that we wish to go to.
-`cd` stands for 'change directory',
+    -   `cd` stands for 'change directory, meaning it changes the
-which is a bit misleading:
-the command doesn't change the directory,
-it changes the shell's idea of what directory we are in.
+        shell's idea of what directory we are in.

-Let's say we want to move to the `data` directory we saw above.
+-   Let's say we want to move to the `data` directory we saw above.
 We can
     use the following series of commands to get there:

 ~~~
 $ cd Desktop